September 22, 2023

 MIX-INS: If you want to switch up the flavor profile, you can add other ingredients, such as grated fresh ginger, sliced red onion, or chopped cilantro.

-HONEY: You can also substitute the honey with maple syrup or agave nectar in the salad dressing.
+HONEY: You can also substitute the honey with maple syrup or agave nectar in equal amounts in the salad dressing.

 NUTS: If you don’t have roasted peanuts, you can use other nuts, such as cashews, almonds, or salted peanuts, in this tasty salad.

-You can easily make this salad by combining all of the dressing ingredients together before adding it to the sliced cucumbers and letting the salad chill in the fridge to allow the flavors to mingle.
+You can easily make this salad by combining all of the dressing ingredients together before adding it to the sliced cucumbers.
+It’s the perfect way to enjoy a cool cucumber!

-STEP ONE: In a small mixing bowl, whisk together the rice vinegar, soy sauce, honey, sesame oil, red pepper flakes, minced garlic, sesame seeds, and salt to taste.
+STEP ONE: Whisk together the rice vinegar, soy sauce, honey, sesame oil, red pepper flakes, minced garlic, sesame seeds, and salt to taste in a small mixing bowl.

 OUR RECIPE DEVELOPER SAYS